Skip to content

 My name is Bradley Wyatt; I am a 5x Microsoft Most Valuable Professional (MVP) in Microsoft Azure and Microsoft 365.
 I have given talks at many different conferences, user groups, and companies throughout the United States, ranging from PowerShell to DevOps Security best practices, and I am the 2022 North American Outstanding Contribution to the Microsoft Community winner.

-One thought on “The Microsoft Graph Command-Line Interface (CLI)”
+2 thoughts on “The Microsoft Graph Command-Line Interface (CLI)”

 Great insights on the Microsoft Graph CLI!
 I appreciate how you broke down its features and use cases for administrators.
 It definitely simplifies tasks that used to require multiple steps.
 Looking forward to trying it out in my workflow!